DataDog/hiring-engineers/answers.md

 ![new_dashboard](./screenshots/new_dashboard.png)

 ### - Bonus question: What is the difference between a timeboard and a screenboard?
+- Timeboard:
+Temporality: timeboard graphs are in sync and scoped to the same time.
+Layout: graphs in timeboard are aligned to grid.
+Method to share: graphs can be shared individually.
+Advantages: it is appropriate for troubleshooting and correlation.
+- Screenboard:
+Temporality: screenboard graphs can have different time frame.
+Layout: graphs is resizable and can be dragged and dropped at any preferred position.
+Method to share: screenboard can be shared as a whole live.
+The access is read-only.
+Advantages: an ideal board to show the status of metrics and share with others.
 ## Step 2: Take a snapshot of your test.support.random graph and draw a box around a section that shows it going above 0.90.
 Make sure this snapshot is sent to your email by using the @notification.
 Enlarge the graphs and annotate the test.support.random graph by clicking the icon on the top right corner.